roastme/garfield-downloader/README.md

 # garfield-downloader
-Downloads Garfield comics from picayune.uclick.com
+This Python script downloads Garfield comics from picayune.uclick.com.
+Supports the ability to pick time periods.